IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 ## Add UID2 SDK For JavaScript to Your Site

-The following code gives an overview of the code you will need to add into your website, and illustrates the different events that the SDK can trigger.
+The following code snippet shows the code overview you will need to add to your website.
+It also  illustrates the different events that the SDK can trigger.

-{**GWH_SW_11 Do we need to offer any info?
-Does this go into every page?
-Are there some cases where they don't need to use some of the events or some of the code?
-Or they could just actually plug in the below, with the correct URL?**}
+However for the detail code snippet you will need to implement for your website, see [Example Integration Code and When to Pass DII to the UID2 SDK](#example-integration-code-and-when-to-pass-dii-to-the-uid2-sdk).

 ```js
 <script async src="{{ UID2_JS_SDK_URL }}"></script>